nespinoza/juliet/docs/index.rst

           adsnote = {Provided by the SAO/NASA Astrophysics Data System}
     }

-* **If UltraNest was used to perform the sampling, follow the instructions in the `UltraNest read-the-docs <https://johannesbuchner.github.io/UltraNest/issues.html#how-should-i-cite-ultranest>`_**.
+* **If UltraNest was used to perform the sampling**, follow the instructions in the `UltraNest read-the-docs <https://johannesbuchner.github.io/UltraNest/issues.html#how-should-i-cite-ultranest>`_.